wolph/python-formatter/README.rst

     :alt: Coverage Status
     :target: https://coveralls.io/r/WoLpH/python-formatter?branch=master

-`formatter` is a Python formatter based on the `tokenize` library in Python.
+`formatter2` is a Python formatter based on the `tokenize` library in Python.
 Due to a bug with line continuations we are currently running a fork of the `tokenize` library however.